Crowds21/sheffield_acs/pages/Socket.io.md

 		  io.on("connection", (socket) => {
 		    console.log("New Client is Connected!");
 		  });
+		  // `io.on` event handler handles connection, disconnection, etc. ,
+		  //  events in it,  using the socket object.

 		  // send messages
 		  io.sockets.emit("welcome", {
 		    description: "Hello and Welcome to the Server" });
 		  //  the server can send other messages to all clients by using the broadcast event

+		  // Client

 		  ```
 		-